Understanding how company administration works, its pros, cons, and whether it's the right option for your business situation

 Court reviews the application and decides whether to grant the administration order.
 Judge considers company viability, creditor interests, and proposed administrator's qualifications.

-Licensed insolvency practitioner takes control of the company.
+Qualified insolvency professional takes control of the company.
 Moratorium begins immediately, providing protection from creditor actions and legal proceedings.

 Administrator develops and implements strategy to achieve administration objectives.
 This may include restructuring, asset sales, business transfers, or operational changes.